Views: 29

 Understanding IVF: A Brief Overview

 In-vitro fertilisation (IVF) is a groundbreaking procedure designed to help couples facing difficulties in conceiving naturally.
 IVF involves combining a woman’s egg and a man’s sperm in a laboratory setting to create an embryo.
-Once fertilised, the embryo is carefully monitored before being transferred into the woman’s uterus, where it may implant and develop into a pregnancy.
+Once fertilized, the embryo is carefully monitored before being transferred into the woman’s uterus, where it may implant and develop into a pregnancy.

 The process typically begins with ovarian stimulation, where medications are used to encourage the production of multiple eggs.
 These eggs are then retrieved, fertilised, and cultured in the lab.